egel-lang/egel-lang.github.io/FAQ.md

 ## I am implementing cool product X. Should I include Egel for scripting?

-+ No. Egel is experimental, probably full of bugs, and you will regret not having assignment.
++ No. Egel is experimental, probably full of bugs, and you will likely regret not having assignment.
 I recommend Lua, a small Lisp, or Python for your needs.